danny-baker/deploy-beast-datascience-vm/README.md

 **Build with username/password AND SSH public key**

-`az deployment group create -f vmtemplate.bicep -g beast --parameters adminUsername=jamesbond adminPassword=G0|den3y3 adminPublicKey=<INSERT FULL ASCII PUB KEY HERE>`
+`az deployment group create -f vmtemplate.bicep -g beast --parameters adminUsername="jamesbond" adminPassword="G0|den3y3" adminPublicKey="INSERT FULL ASCII PUBLIC KEY HERE"

+Notes
+- I would encase the username and password in inverted commas to ensure special characters parse properly.
+Sometimes you will get an error without them.
+- Same gooes for the public key.

 If it worked you should see something that looks like this

-### 9. Connect to the machine over the browser via Jupyter Hub!
+### 10. Connect to the machine over the browser via Jupyter Hub!

 Your new VM has a bunch of services preconfigured, so after deployment, it immediately runs a range of containerised services (via Docker) including a Jupyter Hub service, exposed on port 8000.
 Jupyter Hub is (in part) a webserver and so you can directly connect to it from any browser over the internet.